Appealing A Denied Workers’ Compensation Claim

 2. File your workers’ compensation claim: Filing a workers’ compensation claim with the New York State Workers’ Compensation Board is relatively simple, and you can do it on your own.
 However, if you feel uncertain about the process, visit our office.
 We have staff who speak Polish, Spanish, Chinese (Mandarin and Cantonese), and we employ translators for other languages.

 It is important to know that insurance companies sometimes make voluntary payments to injured workers.
-When this happens, the worker often thinks they have filed a claim and submitted all their evidence – but they have not, even though the insurance company is paying.
+When this happens, the worker often thinks they have filed a claim and submitted all their evidence – but they may not have, even though the insurance company is paying.

-Unfortunately, in these cases the insurance company may stop or reduce payments at any time.
-This is one reason it’s wise to talk with a lawyer immediately after you’ve reported your injury to see if we can help you with an insurance appeal.
+Unfortunately, after paying voluntarily for a while, the insurance company may stop or reduce payments at any time.
+This is one reason it’s wise to talk with a lawyer immediately after you’ve reported your injury in case you later need an insurance appeal.

 3. Appeal a denied claim at a Workers’ Compensation Board Panel hearing: If your claim has been rejected, your doctor visit has been denied, or you have been denied a medical treatment or other workers’ comp benefits you should have received, you can appeal the denial of benefits.
 You have 30 days to request a hearing before a panel of three Workers’ Compensation Law Judges, which is called the “Board Panel.”
 No new testimony is allowed at this stage, so it’s critical that valuable information was provided at the earlier hearing.
 The Board Panel’s decision is the final decision of the workers’ compensation department.

-It’s essential to have a lawyer help you if you want to bring your case to the Board Panel.
+It’s essential to have a lawyer help you if you need to bring an appeal to the board panel.
 This is a legal proceeding, and we understand the issues that are important for the judges.
 The earlier you contact an attorney, the better we can document and build your case for both the claims and appeals processes.